EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-04.md

 - **Date:** Monday, Nov 24, 2025
 - **Theme:** Replace the in-memory repository with a real SQLite database using SQLModel, per-request sessions, and database-aware tests.

+## Session Story
+You begin exactly where Session 03 ended: a FastAPI app that forgets every movie as soon as the process restarts.
+In this session you will (1) teach FastAPI how to talk to SQLite through SQLModel, (2) rewire the repository and routes so every CRUD action persists real rows, and (3) wrap that work in tests, migrations, and a tiny seed script.
+The entire flow is intentionally linear so newer students can focus on one idea at a time before seeing how everything fits together.

 ## Learning Objectives
 - Model movie data with SQLModel and generate the corresponding SQLite tables.
 - Configure a database engine + session dependency for FastAPI using uv-managed settings.